-Consistent with our long-term strategy to grow our operations outside of North America, we expect to continue to invest capital in our international operations.
-During the first quarter of 2011, revenue outside North America decreased 9% from the prior quarter and operating income outside of North America decreased 61% from the prior quarter, as the typical seasonality-related declines that historically occur in the first quarter of the year were further exacerbated by harsher weather, activity disruptions caused by the political unrest and sanctions in North Africa, and the continued impact of over capacity leading to pricing pressure.
-Additionally, the first quarter of 2011 results were impacted by a \$59 million, pre-tax, charge in Libya, primarily related to recognizing doubtful accounts receivable with the Libyan national oil companies as a result of recent United States and European sanctions against Libya and certain inventory that we believe has been compromised in the unrest.
+During the second quarter of 2011, revenue outside North America increased 8% and operating income outside of North America increased 55% from the prior quarter, reflecting typical seasonality.
+This seasonality more than offset activity disruptions caused by the political unrest and sanctions in North Africa and the continued impact of over capacity leading to pricing pressure.
+The first quarter of 2011 results were impacted by a \$59 million, pre-tax, charge in Libya, to reserve for certain doubtful accounts receivable and inventory.
+Additionally, the second quarter of 2011 results were impacted by a \$11 million, pre-tax, charge for employee separation costs, primarily related to our Europe/Africa/CIS regional operations.

 The pace of international recovery is lagging that of previous cycles at this stage, despite international rig counts exceeding the prior peak reached in September of 2008.
 One of the contributory factors for the difference is the decline in offshore rig counts that we have seen with the current cycle.
 Given the service intensity of offshore work, we believe this resulted in a more extensive impact on the industry's revenues, a more significant capacity overhang, and consequently, a more pronounced drop off in pricing.
 However, we are anticipating that the industry will experience steady volume increases through the remainder of the year as macroeconomic trends support a more favorable operator spending outlook, which we believe will eventually lead to meaningful absorption of equipment supply and result in the ability to begin to improve pricing for our services sometime in the second half of 2011.
 We continue to believe in the long-term prospects of the international market and will align our business accordingly.
+Consistent with our long-term strategy to grow our operations outside of North America, we also expect to continue to invest capital in our international operations.